kathmandu1/booking-app/Read.md

 # DEMO APP ON GO
-This applicationis is build on GO with following experential
+This applicationis is build on GO with GORM and ECHO web framework with following experential

 - Api Endpoint
 - Go echo for routing